Parallel scattering, saturation, and generalized Abramovskii-Gribov-Kancheli (AGK) theorem in the EPOS4 framework, with applications for heavy-ion collisions at $\sqrt{s_{NN}}$ of 5.02 TeV and 200 GeV: Explicit formulas for W

 \subsection{Doing the infinite sums}

-Eq. (\ref{W-AB-1}) is the best one can do, without further assumptions.
+Equation (\ref{W-AB-1}) is the best one can do, without further assumptions.
 At least the integrations could be done, and (although time consuming) the infinite sums can be performed on a powerful computer (they converge).\\